Understanding MLB Odds

 It's important to remember that putting multiple bets into a parlay vastly reduces the chances of winning, though, and parlay bets tend to be extremely profitable for sportsbooks.

 A notable betting type particular to Major League Baseball is series bets.
-Because the MLB season is primarily structured in three-game series, it is possible to wager on which team will win at least two of the three contests.
+Because the MLB season is primarily structured in a three-game series, it is possible to wager on which team will win at least two of the three contests.
 There are two-game and four-game series where these wagers aren't available, but the three-game format is most common.

 MLB Betting Strategies